 1000 items found for your search.
 If no results were found please broaden your search.

-What do you do when your friend comes at you in a sheet?
+What do you do when your friends ask for new swears?

 Last Friday, 15 current and former Dartmouth athletes and two head coaches marched in the opening ceremony of the 2018 Winter Olympics at Pyeongchang, South Korea.
 Undergraduates Tricia Mangan ’19 and Alice Merryweather ’21 were added to the U.S. Alpine ski team just days before the official start of the games, while Paralympian Staci Mannella ’18 is scheduled to compete in March.
 In total, 18 Dartmouth representatives will participate in the Olympics this year, the most in a single Games in College history.
 This is an exciting time for the Dartmouth community, but it is also an opportunity to embody the spirit and values of the games while fostering a more welcoming atmosphere as a campus.

 Thanks to today’s media messages, people learn to feel ashamed of their bodies before they learn basic arithmetic.
 Disney films, magazine advertisements and sitcom television instill a false conception that self-worth is determined by appearance, particularly in females.
 Being lovable by mass media’s standards means flaunting a flat stomach, flawless skin and a million and one other supposedly ideal physical attributes.

 Classical music is generally thought of as a pretentious genre written by European men, for European men.
 Classically trained musicians typically spend their formative years of study learning works by canonical European male composers such as Ludwig van Beethoven, Frédéric Chopin and Wolfgang Amadeus Mozart; only after do they get the chance to study more contemporary music.